jmptrader/goproc/README.md

 ```

 ### Special Event Arguments
 You can pass event data to your process as one argument in JSON format, or as a list of key-value pairs using flags.
-For example, `Args:[]string{"firstArg, ":json", ":flags"}`, with the above event, would call the process with the following arguments:
+For example, `Args:[]string{"firstArg, ":json", ":flags"}`, with the above event, would call the process named "My Process" with the following arguments:

 ```go
 ["firstArg", "{\"foo\":\"bar\"}", "--foo \"bar\""]